-I think you better come and see those kettles rise.
-The program starts at 7:30 PM and is preceded by a social time with light refreshments at 7:00 PM.
-Guests and the general public are encouraged to attend.
+You are invited to join us to meet and hear Yu Man Lee on February 26, 2018, at the People’s Church, 1758 North 10th Street, Kalamazoo.
+Our program starts at 7:30 PM and is preceded by a social time with light refreshments at 7:00 PM.
+Guests and the public are encouraged to attend.
 Handicap parking and access is at either the front or rear entrance of the building.
-Please remember to bring your own coffee mug to reduce our dishwashing.
+Please remember to bring your own coffee mug to reduce dishwashing.